Satrangi: Casting

-During the scripting process, the writer and director clearly knew that Fawad Khan just had to be part of this soap.
-This decision was based on an Independence Day play Kal that had the same writer-director combo.
-The only difference was, the director wanted him as Khayyam, the musician because Fawad Khan was a musician and vocalist in real life.
+During the scripting process, the writer and director knew that Fawad Khan had to be part of this soap.
+This decision was based on an Independence Day play Kal, that had the same writer-director combo.
+The only difference was the director wanted him as Khayyam, the musician because Fawad Khan is a musician and vocalist in real life.
 But the writer saw Fawad Khan as the driver of the bus: metaphorically, the one steering the lives of the remaining six characters.
-Driving them together and apart at his own discretion, the writer saw Behzaad as that powerful a character.
+Driving them together and apart at his discretion, the writer saw Behzaad as that powerful a character.
 Mercifully, he was able to drive his point home and Fawad Khan appeared as Behzaad.